Dockerize your Development Env with Example

 “volumes” are the ones managed by docker-sync, which protects you from the hell of slowness of your local docker.

-are for “binding.pry” which I will explain later.
+The options stdin_open and tty are for “binding.pry” which I will explain later.

 version: '3'